-Every business faces different types of risk, which is why we set different premiums depending on the industry you work in.
+Every business faces different types of risk, which is why we apply a premium rate based on the industry you work in.

 All premiums are calculated by taking your industry classification rate and multiplying it with how much your business pays in wages.
 This is called average performance premium.

 If that number is $30,000 or less, you’re considered a small employer and your premium remains unaffected by claims costs if a worker is injured.

 If your average performance premium is over $30,000, you’re considered a medium to large employer and your premiums are experience-rated.
 This means your premium will be impacted by your claims performance.

 To help keep premiums affordable, we offer a range of incentives and discounts to businesses that demonstrate a strong safety record and commitment to helping injured workers return to work.

 When you apply for a workers insurance policy, you are required to give details of your business activities.
 This helps us allocate a Workers Compensation Industry Classification (WIC) for your business.

 If you have multiple separate and distinct business activities, the average performance premium formula (wages x WIC rate) is repeated for each applicable industry class, and the outcomes added together to produce the total average performance premium.